Bats

 Bat Survey Techniques

-Our experienced ecologists work on a case-by-case basis in deciding the tools each development proposal needs, with a bat detector often appearing as the most common.
+To make the outcome of each bat survey valid, our experienced ecologists work on a case-by-case basis in deciding the tools each development proposal needs.

-Each licensed ecologist in our ranks has the knowledge, experience and qualifications to provide advice on existing building projects and new development work, including adequate coverage, such as professional indemnity insurance.
+Each licensed ecologist in our ranks has the knowledge, experience and qualifications to provide advice on existing building projects and new development work.

 Bat Survey Season